felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 # Hardware

 Alright, we are now getting into the tips you were probably looking for.
-For most of us,making a purchase is the fun, exciting part.
+For most of us, making a purchase is the fun, exciting part.
 My dopamine-hungry brain loves it when I buy stuff.

 So, what hardware do I recommend?